n8hynes/poke-ontology/README.md

 # poke-ontology

-A pokemon ontology, created for INFO 6540.
+A pokemon ontology, created by Nathan Hynes for INFO 6540.

 ## Scope